 - To explore the challenges that are increasingly highlighted in the context of global governance in relation to legitimacy, democratic control, accountability and the rule of law, especially as regards policy responses to the global financial crisis.

-The questions explored in the project are illustrated by the ESM Treaty case in the Estonian Supreme Court (pictured above).
+The questions explored in the project are illustrated by the ESM Treaty case in the Estonian Supreme Court (pictured below).
 The Treaty was approved with a narrow majority of 11 judges against 9.
 The nine dissenting judges found that the unprecedented financial commitments under the ESM Treaty are incompatible with the requirements of the democratic, rule-of-law-based social state.

 Enhancing substantive constitutionalism